From headbutts to the 'Hand of God': 11 moments that shook the World Cup

 Prior to his joyous, finger-raised dance at the corner flag or in front of the fans, goal celebrations tended to be wild, unstructured affairs.

-But for Milla's four goals for Cameroon in the competition, in a run that took the West Africans to the quarterfinals -- as far as any African team has ever made it -- Milla injected class and humor into his one-man tango rendition.
+But for Milla's four goals for Cameroon in the competition, in a run that took the West Africans to the quarterfinals -- as far as any African team had ever made it at that time -- Milla injected class and humor into his one-man tango rendition.

 The run took in a Group B opening game victory over defending champions Argentina, and a last-16 win over Colombia, in which Milla, the undoubted star of the Cameroonian team -- if not the tournament as a whole -- dispossessed another enduring character of the tournament, goalkeeper René Higuita, to score a second in extra time.